khayreali/ecommerce-product-classifier/README.md

 ## Model Performance
 - **Training Accuracy**: ~97%
 - **Test Accuracy**: ~97%
-- **Training Time**: ~With A100GPU, it takes two hours to crawl for pictures, three hours for image processing, and and additional three hours to train H100 GPU.
+- **Training Time**: ~With H100GPU, it takes two hours to crawl for pictures, three hours for image processing, and and additional three hours to train the model.